elvis808/Upgraded-E-Portfolio/README.md

 # Upgraded-E-Portfolio

-This E-Portfolio was created as a way to showcase my projects.
+This E-Portfolio was created to showcase my projects and personal achievements.

 -Made with Html, CSS, JavaScript.